-56. Technical Guidance Sheet No. 9 Qualitative Data Collection and Analysis, L. Morinière, WFP Emergency Needs Assessment Service.
-September 2007 to the specific risks identified in Step 2.
-At the end of the discussion, she/he reads out the list and the linkages to ensure that he/she has understood correctly.
+56. Technical Guidance Sheet No. 9 Qualitative Data Collection and Analysis, L. Morinière, WFP Emergency Needs Assessment Service, September 2007

 Information from different discussions and interviews must be compared and triangulated.
 If there is solid convergence of evidence, it can be concluded that these characteristics contribute to food insecurity.
 If evidence does not converge, the analysts must look for reasons why.
 The following are some possible explanations: